 - Pull the build platform out of the Form 3 and place it into the Form Wash, without removing the lithophanes from the build.
 Form Wash will agitate the IPA to clean even the most inaccessible areas.

-Your lithophane is now ready.
+Your 3D printed lithophane is now ready.
 Thanks to the high precision and level of detail, lithophanes created on desktop SLA 3D printers will yield beautiful results.

-Mount it on a window to let the light shine through it, or create a LED-backlit frame to enjoy the lithophane at night.
+Mount it on a window to let the light shine through it or create a LED back light to create a lithophane lamp and enjoy at night.
 Happy LithoForming!

 We’d like to thank Italian Formlabs partner Manufat for their guidance throughout the process.Learn More About the Form 3